Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Nominal -topological spaces

 \subsection{Coherent spaces: closure under $\sigma$, $\cap$ and $ \freshcap{a}$}

 \emph{Coherence} usually means that the compact open sets are closed under lattice operations and generate all open sets via sets unions.
-Our lattices have more structure (notably: a $\sigma$-action and $\freshcap{a}$).
-Also, our notion of `generating' open sets has some nominal aspects to it.
+Our lattices have more structure, notably: a $\sigma$-action, and $\freshcap{a}$ from Definition~\ref{defn.nu.U}.
+Also, our notion of `generating' open sets has nominal aspects to it; see condition~\ref{item.top.strict} of Definition~\ref{defn.nom.top}.

 Definition~\ref{defn.coherent} is how we extend the notion of coherence to account for this structure.
 Proposition~\ref{prop.FB.new} then checks that $F$ from Definition~\ref{defn.F} does indeed generate coherent spaces.